Carleton-Web-Dev-Club/CWDC-Wiki/hosting/tutorials/ssh-access/ssh-config(scs).md

 First, try to connect to the SCS access gateway.
 This is our way into the carleton network.
 Run `ssh $mc1username@scs.access.carleton.ca`, replacing `$mc1username` with your mc1 username.
 The password will be either your mc1 one, or whatever you set while creating your scs account.

 ### Connecting to CWDC Servers
-Next, we can try to connect via the CWDC jump host.
+Next, you can try to connect via the CWDC jump host.
 See the table under [network topology](../../README.md).
 In our case, we want to access web-1, To connect, run `ssh $cwdc-username@web-1 -J jump@cwdc.scs.carleton.ca,$mc1username@access.scs.carleton.ca`.
 Again, replace `$mc1username` with your mc1 username, and replace `$cwdc-username` with the username given to you by your CWDC admin.

 That will do the following things:
  - Connect to the SCS Access gateway.
 (You must put your password you found in the first step, in here)